On Continuity of Robust and Accurate Classifiers: Method

-Given that we want to study the effects of regularization of the norm of the gradient during training, we have to limit the hypothesis spaces that we consider to spaces that are suitably integrable in both value and derivatives\cite[chapter~7]{gilbarg2001elliptic}.
+Given that we want to study the effects of regularization of the norm of the gradient during training, we have to limit the hypothesis spaces that we consider to spaces that are suitably integrable in both value and derivatives.
+To this end, we will make use of the Sobolev spaces $H^d(\calX)$ of functions\cite[chapter~7]{gilbarg2001elliptic}.
+A key concept in these spaces is the concept of weak derivative.
+Weak derivative is a relaxation of the (strong) derivative of a function through integration by parts\cite[section~7.3]{gilbarg2001elliptic}.
+For example, the Heaviside step function is the weak derivative of the ReLU function.
+The weak derivative would equal the strong derivative when $h$ is differentiable.